QuentinThierry/Cub3D/Cub3d_bonus/README.md

 FIX :
 - parsing, when search len of map need to suppr whitespace at the end
+- line with only white space return error ?
 <!-- - stop parsing if not valid caracteron the map -->